Our Insight Programme

 - Understand the STEM challenge and the inequalities in our education system.

 - Take part in a reduced assessment for our graduate Leadership Development Programme

 - Develop skills in public speaking, teamwork, time management and decision-making.

 - Guaranteed attendance at an assessment centre for our Brand Manager Programme (provided you meet the criteria).

-We are now closed for applications for our last Insight Programme of the year.
-The next internships are due to run in 2019.
+We are open for applications for our Insight Programme in spring and summer: